BlockScience/koi-net-demo-v1/README.md

 ### Common Issues

 - **Authentication errors**: Check your API tokens in `global.env`.
 The GitHub token needs `repo` and `read:org` scopes.
-- **Missing repositories**: Use `docker compose exec processor-github python -m cli add-repo owner/repo` to manually add repositories.
+- **Missing repositories**: Use `docker compose exec github-processor python -m cli add-repo owner/repo` to manually add repositories.
 - **No HackMD notes**: Ensure your HackMD API token has access to the team workspace.
 - **Health check failures**: Some services may fail health checks initially.
 Check logs with `docker logs koi-nets-demo-v1-coordinator-1` or use `make docker-logs` to troubleshoot.
 - **"Unknown filter health" error**: If you see this error, your Docker Compose version might not support filtering by health status.
 Update Docker Compose or use `docker ps` to check container health status directly.